folio-org/eureka-setup/eureka-cli/docs/CLI_DEVELOPMENT_SETUP.md

 ## Purpose

-- Development commands to aid with Live Compilation and debugging in VSCode
+- CLI development commands to aid with Live Compilation and debugging in VSCode

-## Commands

-### Enable Live Compilation
+## Enable Live Compilation

 - Open a new shell terminal
 - `cd` into `eureka-setup/eureka-cli`